 - Do not leave children or animals in parked vehicles.

 - Keep in touch with friends, neighbours and relatives, particularly if they’re unwell or isolated.

-If you or someone you know shows signs of heat stroke (fits, confusion, staggering), call 000 immediately.
+If you or someone you know becomes unwell during a heatwave, call 000 immediately.
 Heat stroke is a life-threatening emergency and can cause a person to collapse or fall unconscious.
-Here are some tips on how to identify the signs and symptoms of heatstroke and heat exhaustion and what you should do.